 The new DAX available in Excel 2016 and the data model in Power BI and Analysis Services 2016 offer tools to manage many-to-many relationships in a more efficient way than previous version, as described in this article.

-PowerPivot and Analysis Services 2012 Tabular do not support many-to-many (M2M) relationship directly in the data model.
+PowerPivot and Analysis Services 2012 Tabular do not support many-to-many (M2M) relationships directly in the data model.
 However, you can obtain the desired result from a many-to-many relationship by writing a DAX expression.
-For example, consider the classical M2M relationship between bank accounts and customers.
+For example, consider the classic M2M relationship between bank accounts and customers.

 SQL Server Analysis Services introduced modeling many-to-many relationships between dimensions in version 2005.
 At a first glance, we may tend to underestimate the importance of this feature: after all, many other OLAP engines do not offer many-to-many relationships.
 Yet, this lack did not limit their adoption and, apparently, only a